sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 ## Interface

 The Code Editor is an integrated development environment for the Earth Engine JavaScript API.
 It offers an easy way to write, debug, run, and manage code.
-Once you have followed Google's documentation on registering an Earth Engine account, you can open the [Code Editor](https://code.earthengine.google.com/).
-When you first visit the Code Editor, you'll see a screen like the one below.
+Once you have registered an Earth Engine account, you can open the [Code Editor](https://code.earthengine.google.com/) and you'll see a screen like the one below.

 <img align="center" src="../images/intro-gee/fig5.png" vspace="10" width="600">

-The menu on the left consists of three tabs: `Scripts`, `Docs`, `Assets`: In the `Scripts` section you have all your code stored and organized in repositories, folders, subfolders and files.
-You can organize your scripts by project, and you can also share access or editing permissions with other GEE users. `Docs` is the [API Documentation](https://developers.google.com/earth-engine/) with functions and their explanations.
-In `Assets` you can store and organize files that you upload from your computer or download from GEE.
-In the center, you'll find the web-based code editor where you can insert your JavaScript code without any prior software installation.
-With the `Apps` button, you can develop small automated applications to process and display data in a more user-friendly manner and interface, while the `Run` button executes the code.
+The menu on the left consists of three tabs: `Scripts`, `Docs`, `Assets`:
+- In the `Scripts` section you have all your code stored and organized in repositories, folders, subfolders and files.
+You can organize your scripts by project, and you can also share access or editing permissions with other GEE users.
+- `Docs` is the [API Documentation](https://developers.google.com/earth-engine/) with functions and their explanations.
+- In `Assets` you can store and organize files that you upload from your computer or download from GEE.

+In the center, you'll find the web-based code editor where you can insert your JavaScript code without any prior software installation: with the `Apps` button, you can develop small automated applications to process and display data in a more user-friendly manner and interface, while the `Run` button executes the code.

 On the right, we have three main panels: `Inspector`, `Console` and `Tasks`.
 In the Console area we can see code errors or printed values, this allows us to debug our script.
 We'll see the functionality of these as we go through the next few exercises.

 <img align="center" src="../images/intro-gee/fig7.png" vspace="10" width="700">

 ## Exercise: my first script

 The Code Editor allows you to write JavaScript code and run it.
-When you are learning a new language for the first time and getting used to a new programming environment, it is customary to make a program to display the words "Hello World".
-This is a fun way to start coding that shows you how to give input to the program and how to run it.
-We can also see where the program displays the output.
-Doing this in JavaScript is pretty simple.
+Let's try to display the words "Hello World".
 Copy the following code in the middle panel.

 ```javascript
 print('Hello World');